andrejbrova/220test/README.md

-Scenario: SET <set-string-test-desc> to a NUMBER PROPERTY
+Scenario: Test if "Year Founded" has right type of value
-      Given the Application
+      Given the AoS
-          * get link school
+          * get property value[Year Founded]
+          * remember it as the YearFounded
-       When set prop name to 10
+      When set property value[Year Founded] to NineteenHundredNinetyEight Then wait until done
-       Then wait for exception
-       Then [Exception:PropertyNotExists: Property name does not exist.
-Property name must be a string value.]

-Scenario: GET <get-string-test-desc> from a NUMBER PROPERTY
-      Given the Application
-          * get link school
-          # FIXME: When get prop name after the UpdateTime
-          # for now, instead do the following
-       When set prop name 10
-       Then wait for exception
-       Then [Exception:PropertyNotExists: Property name does not exist.
-Property name must be a string value.]
+      When get property value[Year Founded]
+      Then it is not equal to NineteenHundredNinetyEight

 Scenario: SET <set-string-test-desc> to a BOOLEAN PROPERTY
       Given the Application
           * get link school
-       When set prop name to TRUE
+       When set property [name] to TRUE
        Then wait for exception
        Then [Exception:PropertyNotExists: Property name does not exist.
 Property name must be a string value.]

 Scenario: GET <get-string-test-desc> from a BOOLEAN PROPERTY
       Given the Application
           * get link school
-          # FIXME: When get prop name after the UpdateTime
-          # for now, instead do the following
-       When set prop name TRUE
+       When set property[name] to TRUE
        Then wait for exception
        Then [Exception:PropertyNotExists: Property name does not exist.
 Property name must be a string value.]